You Can't Build a Brand Without Owning a Category. But You Can't Create a Category Before Recognizing One Bottom-up.

 Your team says: "We're building a new category around [premium/craft/artisanal] positioning."

 Reality: Categories don't get built.
-They get recognized.

 Here's the nuance most teams miss: I'm not talking about creating categories.
 I'm talking about recognizing micro-categories that are already forming at the bar level (where bartenders and venues cluster around solving the same problem) and becoming the name for it before someone else does.